gabdube/asteroids-shader/README.md

 ### From the windows binary

-Download the binary from `https://github.com/gabdube/asteroids-shader/releases/tag/1.0.0` and the `asteroids.exe`
+Download the binary from `https://github.com/gabdube/asteroids-shader/releases/tag/1.0.0` and run `asteroids.exe`

 ### From the source